 March seems to ignite the art and design fair world into action.
 For example:

-- The WIKAM or Vienna International Art and Antiques Fair has a spring edition (March 4th to 12th) and takes place in the rather lovely Palais Ferstel.
+- The WIKAM or Vienna International Art and Antiques Fair has a spring edition (March 2nd to 10th) that takes place in the rather lovely Palais Ferstel.

 Take your last chance